Sudharsan72692/Email_Categorizer/myemail/README.md

 ### 1. **Gmail Configuration**

-- Enable IMAP for your Gmail account:
+- Enable Gmail API for your Google Console Project:
-  - Go to Gmail settings -> See all settings -> Forwarding and POP/IMAP -> Enable IMAP.
+  - Go to Google Console -> Create Project -> APIs & Services -> Library -> Search and enable Gmail API -> Credentials -> Configure OAuth Consent Screen -> Create and Download the credential
 - Generate an **App Password**:
   - Go to your Google Account -> Security -> App Passwords -> Generate a password for the application.